 In accordance with SMARA, WMMI prepares annual updates to its Financial Assurance Cost Estimate for submittal to Imperial County Planning and Development Services.
-Following its review and acceptance, Imperial County forwards the estimate to the California Office of Mine Reclamation for final approval.
-In accordance with its

-Conditional Use Permit, WMMI must update the closure and reclamation cost estimate every five years, at minimum.
+Following its review and acceptance, Imperial County forwards the estimate to the California Department of Conservation, Office of Mine Reclamation for final approval.
+In accordance with its Conditional Use Permit, WMMI must update the closure and reclamation cost estimate every five years, at minimum.
+As verification, WMMI provided copies of the Financial Assurance Cost Estimates for years 2016 and 2017 along with associated regulatory agency correspondence for years 2015, 2016, 2017 and 2018.

-Each of the three separate closure and reclamation plans is separately bonded.
 Three "Reclamation Bonds", held jointly by Imperial County and BLM, provide financial assurance for a variety of reclamation activities, including earthwork, building demolition and revegetation.
 Additionally, two "Closure Bonds", one held by RWQCB and one by BLM, provide financial assurance for treatment of process solution and other work to eliminate the risk of pollution (primarily to groundwater), which would include decommissioning of cyanide facilities.
 Finally, two miscellaneous bonds provide financial assurance related to occupancy (under a lease agreement) of California state lands and the stabilization of open pits by buttressing activities.